-R =Ranges Displays the '.debug_ranges' and/or contents of the '.debug_rnglists' sections. s Displays the contents of the '.debug_str', '.debug_line_str' =str and/or '.debug_str_offsets' sections.
-Displays the contents of the '.debug_pubtypes' and/or =pubtype '.debug_gnu_pubtypes' sections. Τ =trace_aranges Displays the contents of the '.trace_aranges' section. u =trace_abbrev Displays the contents of the '.trace_abbrev' section.
+R =Ranges Displays the contents of the '.debug_ranges' and/or '.debug_rnglists' sections.
+S =str Displays the contents of the '.debug_str', '.debug_line_str' and/or '.debug_str_offsets' sections. t =pubtype Displays the contents of the '.debug_pubtypes' and/or '.debug_gnu_pubtypes' sections. Т =trace_ar anges Displays the contents of the '.trace_aranges' section. u =trace_abbrev Displays the contents of the '.trace_abbrev' section.
 U =trace_info Displays the contents of the '.trace_info' section.

-Note: displaying the contents of '.debug_static_funcs', '.debug_static_vars' and 'debug_weaknames' sections is not currently supported.

---dwarf-depth=n

-Limit the dump of the .debug_info section to n children.
-This is only useful with --debug-dump=info.
+Note: displaying the contents of '.debug_static_funcs', '.debug_static_vars and 'debug_weaknames' sections is not currently supported. dwarf-d epth=n Limit the dump of the .debug_info section to n children.
+This is only useful with 'debug-dump=info'.
 The default is to print all DIEs; the special value 0 for n will also have this effect.

-With a non-zero value for n, DIEs at or deeper than n levels will not be printed.
-The range for n is zero-based.
+With a non-zero value for n , DIEs at or deeper than n levels will not be printed.
+The range for n is zero-based. dwarf-s tart=n DIEs beginning with the DIE numbered n .
+This is only useful with dump=info'. ÷ , this option will suppress printing of any header information and all re the DIE numbered n .
+Only siblings and children of the specified